ChrisWhealy/detached_arraybuffer/README.md

 ## Local Execution

-Here is really simple demonstration of this problem.
+Here is a really simple demonstration of this problem.
 In this trivial application, known locations in shared memory will be used to exchange data between a WebAssembly module and a JavaScript program.

 ### Generate the WebAssembly Module